 For the CRUD endpoint it's not possible to set an internal Rewrite.
 The Internal Rewrite is / by default.

-This card possibly includes 4 tabs: Security, Documentation, Microservice Gateway and Advanced.
+This card includes 3 sections: Generals, Microservice Gateway and Security.

 Manage the security of your endpoints

 The security can be managed at three levels:

 Authentication requiredflag, when disabled, allows to call an endpoint without the need to be logged in.
 If it is enabled and the endpoint is invoked by an unregistered user, the request will receive an unauthorized error.

 API Key requiredflag configures the endpoint to require to set the

 client-keyheader with a valid API Key.
 You can also set a